stonezyg/modernize-apps-katacoda/docs/README.md

 **4. Stop the application**

 Before moving on, click in the first terminal window where the app is running and then press CTRL-C to stop the running application!
+Or click `clear`### Run it! to do it for you.

 ## Congratulations